emcien/iso_latte/README.md

 Currently tested in travis and supported: MRI 2.2, 2.1, 2.0, 1.9, 1.8.7, and REE 1.8.7

+The *tests* (and the Gemfile) requires that a C extension be compiles for the `segfault` gem - that gem is not required for functioning, but it's an important test to run - if you know of a good way to compatibly test that on other platforms, I'm interested in a pull request.

 ## Roadmap

 1. Add a convenient mechanism for sending a single marshaled object back to the parent afterward.